harvardinformatics/snakemake-workshop/develop/index.md

 #### Running a command with the `shell` directive

 Now that we have the input and output files specified with our rule, we need to tell Snakemake what to do with them.
 For now (and commonly), we'll use the `shell` directive.
-We can just plugin how we would normally run our `shell-scripts/01_count_lines.sh` script:
+We can just plug in how we would normally run our `shell-scripts/01_count_lines.sh` script:

 ```python
 rule count_lines: